alibabacloud-howto/devops/tutorials/devops_for_small_to_medium_web_applications/README.md

 ```
 Refresh your web browser tab with SonarQube and check the URL: the protocol HTTPS must replace HTTP.

+### SonarQube configuration
 We now need to change the administrator password:
-* In your web browser tab with SonarQube (URL like https://sonar.my-sample-domain.xyz/);
+* Open your web browser tab with SonarQube (URL like https://sonar.my-sample-domain.xyz/);
 * Click on the "Log in" link on the top-right of the page;
 * Fill the new form like this:
   * Login = admin